 The combined NIH - Children's National Health System residency program in pediatrics and medical genetics is highly competitive and accepts only one candidate per year.
 The program participates in the National Resident Matching Program (NRMP); applications must be submitted to both the NIH Combined Pediatrics and Medical Genetics Residency as well as the Pediatric Residency Program at Children’s National Health System.

 Interviews and Appointments

-Competitive candidates will be invited to interview at NHGRI and CNMC on the same day.
-The Combined Program does not participate in the NRMP.
-Acceptance decisions are announced in March.
+Competitive candidates will be invited to interview at NHGRI and CNHS on consecutive days.
+Acceptance decisions are announced in March through the NRMP.
 Appointments to the Program begin on July 1.